 Add TLS Certificates

-Once your DNS is pointing at VIP, Let’s Encrypt TLS certificates can be provisioned from the TLS Certificates menu.
+Let’s Encrypt TLS certificates can be provisioned for a domain in the TLS Certificates menu.

-Custom TLS certificates from a different certificate authority can be procured by following a separate set of steps.
+- Custom TLS certificates from a different certificate authority can also be used.
+A Certificate Signing Request (CSR) must be generated by VIP Support.

 Domain mapping for multisite